 McIntosh Perry has worked on hundreds of projects in the private and public sectors, and we pride ourselves on smart, efficient designs that see you through from start to finish.

-We look at the design and material of your building, what materials the scaffolding would be resting on, and even the geometry of the building to create scaffolding that adheres to both the OHSA Green Handbook and the CSA Group standards.
+We look at the design and material of your building, what materials the scaffolding would be resting on, and even the building’s geometry to create scaffolding that adheres to both the OHSA Green Handbook and the CSA Group standards.

 Projects of any significant size will require a crane.
 And a crane requires a crane foundation.
-The challenge is choosing a location for the crane that will allow it to be used throughout the project with little to no interference with the rest of the building structure.
+The challenge is choosing a crane location that will allow it to be used throughout the project with little to no interference with the rest of the building structure.